 6. Take your child out if they start to get loud

-Live theater has the same common sense rule as movie theaters: if your child starts to get loud during the movie and won’t listen to you when you try to shush them, take them out.
+Live theater has the same common sense rule (or what should be common sense) as movie theaters: if your child starts to get loud during the movie and won’t listen to you when you try to shush them, take them out.

 If your kid starts to even remotely resemble the following GIF, it’s time to step out of the theater with them until they’re calm.
 DO NOT be that person who just sits there while the kid you’re with is talking during the show or getting whiny.
 It’s disrespectful to the actors and disrupting the experience of everyone else in the theater who came to escape and enjoy a show, not listen to your loud child.